intelligentplant/IndustrialAppStore.ClientTools.DotNet/README.md

 You can install templates for the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command line tool by following the instructions [here](/src/IntelligentPlant.IndustrialAppStore.Templates).

-# Using the Industrial App Store API Client
+# Writing Apps

-Documentation for the Industrial App Store/Data Core API client is available [here](/docs/data-core-api-client).
+Documentation for using the Industrial App Store/Data Core API client in your apps is available [here](/docs/data-core-api-client).